Katielocks/Lenia3D/README.md

 # Lenia3D

 > 🚀 **[Live Demo](https://katielocks.github.io/Projects/Lenia3D/)**
-> Explore an interactive 3D Lenia simulations in your browser!
+> Explore an interactive 3D Lenia simulation in your browser!

 Lenia3D is an exploration of the Lenia cellular automaton in three dimensions.
 The repository contains two separate implementations: